Ether1Project/ECPs/site/content/post/ecp13.md

 Voting: 19 Jul.
 2020 to 26 Jul.
 2020

 Details:
 This is a short ECP intended to put simple inactivity metrics for council members so they can be rotated with fresh members as needed to keep the project running smoothly.
+This ECP is intended to be modified in the future when activity standards change with the circumstances and a higher threshold for activity is necessary for the good of the project.

 An Ether-1 councilperson shall be considered inactive and eligible for a replacement vote if 2/3 of the following conditions are true within the last 3 month period:
 - Councilperson has not signed a funding transaction
 - Councilperson has not seconded or personally authored an ECP
 - Councilperson has not been active in Discord or Telegram

+When the inactivity criteria is met, any active council member has the option of initiating a vote to replace the inactive member(s) with new members.
+The logistics of the voting process are to follow the latest official rules set forth by the council.
+After the vote has ended and a new council member or members is/are elected, the ECP fund shall vote in the new member(s) wallets.